-- 1. An overview of Mechatronics applications. - 2.
+- 1. Have an overview of Mechatronics applications. - 2.
 Learn the uses of micro-sensors and microprocessors. - 3.
 Understand the working of Drives and Actuators. - 4.
-Through knowledge on smart materials and its applications. - 5.
-Learn some Micro-fabrication techniques admits applications in industry.
+Have thorough knowledge on smart materials and its applications. - 5.
+Learn some Micro-fabrication techniques, applications in industry.